OSGeo/PROJ/docs/source/operations/transformations/deformation.rst

 operation.

 The horizontal grid is stored in CTable2 format and the vertical grid is stored in the GTX format.
 Both grids are expected to contain grid-values in units of mm/year.
-Details about the formats can be found in the GDAL documentation.
 GDAL both reads and writes both file formats.
 Using GDAL for construction of new grids is recommended.

 Example
 -------------------------------------------------------------------------------